The Design Out Crime and CPTED Centre helps organisations and individuals reduce the risks from crime.

 Dr Paul Cozens is an environmental criminologist and expert in crime prevention through environmental design (CPTED).
 He is an internationally accredited Advanced CPTED Practitioner with a doctoral qualification in crime and design.
 He has written a large number of research publications on using CPTED in real-world situations, including a widely respected book Think Crime: Using Evidence, Theory and Crime Prevention Through Environmental Design for Planning Safer Cities.
 Paul has worked as a consultant on major infrastructure developments in the UK and Australia and provided policy advise to the Western Australian (WA) State government.
 In this role, he helped develop the Designing Out Crime Strategy, the Designing Out Crime Planning Guidelines and managed a range of practical CPTED projects delivered to the community.
 Paul is a Senior Lecturer in the Department of Planning and Geography at Curtin University in Perth (WA).

 Dr Trudi Cooper (Associate Director)

-Trudi is a highly-experienced research program leader and adviser who has led successful programs aimed at reducing youth crime and anti-social behaviour for government agencies, the police and the Federal Attorney General.
+Dr Trudi Cooper is a highly-experienced research program leader and adviser who has led successful programs aimed at reducing youth crime and anti-social behaviour for government agencies, the police and the Federal Attorney General.
 Trudi has strong expertise in identifying and providing straightforward easy to read guidance on addressing crime and anti-social behaviour issues relating to young people.
-Trudi has over 30 years experience and an international reputation for her expertise in working with young people and training professionals to work with young people.
+She has over 30 years experience and an international reputation for her expertise in working with young people and training professionals to work with young people.
 In addition, she has a specialism and experience in developing robust effective inter-agency collaboration arrangements.
 Currently, Trudi is an Associate Professor in Youth Work at Edith Cowan University and an Australian OLT Research Fellow.